Updated: Jan 4

 5. Spend time on your business before other professional obligations

 How many of us (definitely me), have been in this scenario.....
 You have a plethora of ideas for your business, and you vow to yourself to work on your business after you finish work.
 But your work day ends, and the projects end up on the back burner because you've hit a wall for the day?
-Even if it’s only 10 minutes in the morning before you go to work, focusing first on your projects will enhance your business because the momentum is strong and you are you using your best creative fire for you!
+Even if it’s only 10 minutes in the morning before you go to work, or start on a contract (work for someone else), focusing first on your projects will enhance your business because the momentum is strong and you are you using your best creative fire for you!

 6. Have monthly check ins with yourself